-- H) Statement of benefits history from the Illinois Department of Healthcare and Family Services - I) State of Illinois identification card issued by the Secretary of State - J) Statement of benefits from the Illinois Department of Employment Security - K) Statement of benefits from the Social Security Administration - L) Illinois voter's registration card - M) Property tax bill. - 6) If an applicant is a resident of Illinois, but the institution cannot document this fact, the applicant or the institution may verify residency through ISAC's appeal process.
+- E) Illinois auto registration card - F) Residential lease in the applicant's (or parent's) name - G) Wage and tax statements (IRS Form W-2) - H) Statement of benefits history from the Illinois Department of Healthcare and Family Services - I) State of Illinois identification card issued by the Secretary of State - J) Statement of benefits from the Illinois Department of Employment Security - K) Statement of benefits from the Social Security Administration - L) Illinois voter's registration card - M) Property tax bill - N) IRS Form 1099-Miscellaneous Income Statements - 6) If an applicant is a resident of Illinois, but the institution cannot document this fact, the applicant or the institution may verify residency through ISAC's appeal process.
 (See Section 2700.70.) - h) Institutions may request first term payment even though verification is not yet complete.
 If, after verification, an ISAC payment adjustment is appropriate, institutions must submit the appropriate refund.
 If verification is not completed within 60 days after the conclusion of the regular school year, the institution shall return the first term payment to ISAC.
-For other than the first term of eligibility in an academic year, the verification process must be completed before the institution may request payment. - i) When an institution adjusts an applicant's eligibility pursuant to Title IV, Part F, of the Higher Education Act of 1965, as amended (20 USC 1087kk et seq.), the institution shall retain documentation which demonstrates the appropriateness of the adjustment.
+For other than the first term of eligibility in an academic year, the verification process must be completed before the institution may request payment. - i) When an institution adjusts an applicant's eligibility pursuant to Title IV, Part F, of the Higher Education Act of 1965, as amended (20 USC 1087kk et seq.), the institution shall retain documentation that demonstrates the appropriateness of the adjustment.